-During the grievance process, both a complainant and a respondent may ask an advisor of their choice to accompany them at all stages of the process, including meetings with the Investigating Officer and at the hearing.
-The advisor may, but does not have to be, an attorney.
-There are two types of advisors, the advisor of choice and the appointed advisor.
-The advisor of choice is selected by the party and can be anyone, for example, a parent or advocate.
-Appointed advisors are typically chosen from a roster comprised of university faculty or staff members, subcontractors, etc. Advisors chosen or appointed may participate throughout the grievance process including meetings with the Investigating Officer and at the hearing.
+During the grievance process, both a complainant and a respondent may ask a support person/advisor of their choice to accompany them at all stages of the process, including meetings with the Investigating Officer and at the hearing.
+The support person/advisor may, but does not have to be, an attorney.